FEniCS/governance/governance.md

 leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
 However, no funding obtained by an Institutional Partner can override the Steering Council.
 If a Partner has funding to do FEniCS work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
 However in this situation, that part of the Partner’s work will not be under the FEniCS umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

 To acknowledge institutional contributions, there are two levels of Institutional Partners, with associated benefits:

 **Tier 1** = an institution with at least one Institutional Council Member

-- Acknowledged on FEniCS websites, in talks and T-shirts.
+- Acknowledged on FEniCS websites and in talks.
-- Ability to acknowledge their own funding sources on FEniCS websites, in talks and T-shirts.
+- Ability to acknowledge their own funding sources on FEniCS websites, and in talks.
-- Unlimited participation in the annual Institutional Partners Workshop, held during the (planned) annual FEniCS Project Retreat.
-This allows the Institutional Partner to invite as many of their own employees and funding sources and collaborators as they want, even if they are not project Contributors or Council Members.
 - Ability to influence the project through the participation of their Council Member.
-- Council Members are invited to the bi-annual FEniCS Developer Meeting.

-[AL: Suggest removing T-shirts.
-Shouldn't we be able to make T-shirts without the need for including all university logos?
-This might be fine in many cases but sometimes the T-shirt migth be prettier without lots of logos.]

-[AL: What is the Project Retreat?
-Should it be Project Conference?]

-[AL: Do we have a biannual Developer Meeting?]

 **Tier 2** = an institution with at least one Institutional Contributor

-- Same benefits as Tier 1 level Partners, but:
-- Only Institutional Contributors are invited to the Institutional Partners Workshop and bi-annual FEniCS Developer Meeting.

-[AL: Don't really understand the difference here.
-Looks like there is a very small difference between Tier 1 and Tier 2?]

 ## Changing the Governance Documents